ember-template-lint/ember-template-lint/docs/rule/no-action-helper.md

 }
 ```

 2.)
-But also modifiers that setup event handlers?
+But also element modifiers that setup event handlers?
 ```hbs
 <div {{action 'helloWorld'}}></div>
 ```